marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Routing.md

 This communication is done by the means of routing tables and routing protocols.

-A route table is a source/destination map for the router to know where to send the traffic, based on the packet destination.
+A route table is a source/destination map for the router to know where to send the traffic, based on the traffic destination.

+*NB: ISP = Internet Service Provider*

 <img src='/images/routetables.png' width='400px'>